an0unym0us3/WUniversity/README.md

-# WUniversity
+# University Information Hub
-A program to assist students applying for universities
+A platform that provides comprehensive information on universities, relevant courses, and admission procedures for English-medium engineering undergraduate programs in Japan.

 Db viewer
 https://inloop.github.io/sqlite-viewer/